ReferralCandy/woocommerce-referralcandy/README.md

 Ensure you have fulfilled the [prerequisites](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#prerequisites).

-Using a package manager of your choice (in this case, we are using `pnpm`), enter:
+Using a package manager of your choice (in this case, we are using `pnpm`), enter in your CLI:

 ```
 pnpm i